 The Airport Express

-Travel to Hong Kong International Airport and Disneyland is convenient because the special Airport Express MTR station is basically "in house" under the IFC Tower.
+Travel to Hong Kong International Airport is convenient because the special Airport Express MTR station is basically "in house" under the IFC Tower.
 It is on the 2nd level of Hong Kong Station.

 It leaves frequently and whisks people to the airport in about 24 minutes.
+What tourists find especially convenient is the baggage check in at the station.

 Three Regular MTR Lines